project-valhalla/main/README.md

 I've put together a list of things I would like to do with this project.
-Please note: anything written below is not set in stone and is open to discussion, suggestions and ideas.
+Please note: anything written below is not set in stone, the project is open to discussion, suggestions and ideas.

 ## General